 Festivals with guests such as Nanette Workman, Angel Forrest, Breen Leboeuf, Kim Richardson, Martin Deschamps, Melissa Bel and others.

-2013: Musician and singer with the band Les Pickups in the play, Un homme, deux patrons, at Monument National as part of the Just for Laughs Festival.
+2012 to 2015: Musical director for the benefit show Blues without the rain and the Swiss singer Bastian Baker at the Festiblues International in Montreal.
+Musical participation and as a chorister with the group Les Pickups in the play Un homme, deux patrons at the Monument National as part of the Just for Laughs Festival.

 2016: Barbara Diab and The Smoked Meat Blues Band.
 Tour of sixty years of Michel Louvain's career, the tours and albums of Bob Walsh, until his death, the tour with Brian Tyler, Jim Zeller, Le Noël des Idoles, among others.

 For 2023: Jannard album release.
 Unchained and The Mad Dog (Tribute to Joe Cocker).
 Brian Tyler (The History of the Blues), Tribute to Michel Louvain (A Certain Memory), Jim Zeller, Paul Deslauriers & Annika Chambers.
 Other freelance contracts.